Create a room

 This can be achieved in Escoria by setting up a light map in the

-The light map is a simple texture in which colors are mapped to the character’s colors as it walks around in the room.
+A light map is a simple texture in which its colors are mapped to the character’s colors as it walks around the room.

 Scale mapping

-If the background of the room is a three-dimensional image and the upper part of the image appears to be further away, scale mapping is used to create a three-dimensional effect when the character moves from the top to the bottom of the screen by making it smaller when it’s on the top of the screen and bigger when it reaches the bottom of the screen.
+If the background of the room is a three-dimensional image and the upper part of the image appears to be further away, scale mapping is used to create a three-dimensional effect when the character moves from the top to the bottom of the screen by making its sprite smaller when it’s closer to the top of the screen and bigger when the character reaches the bottom of the screen.

-This is achieved in Escoria by using a grayscale texture.
-A darker part of the texture is considered to be further away from the viewer and a lighter part is considered to be more in front of the viewer.
+This is achieved in Escoria by using a greyscale texture: The darker parts of the texture are considered to be further away from the viewer while the lighter parts are considered to be closer to the viewer.

-only scaled between the numbers given in Scale min
+scaled only between the numbers given in Scale min and Scale max,

 with 0 meaning the character is scaled down to non-existence and 1